shm-unesp/ADELE/README.md

 __________________________________________________________________________________________________
 # Description

+ADELE is a dataset of vibration in a clamped beam that exhibits nonlinear behavior even in the healthy condition, and it is exposed to a type of damage that causes the structure to display a nonlinear behavior with a different nature than the initial one.
+Besides, the uncertainties associated with data variation are taken into account in the application of the methodology.

 The experimental setup used is presented below.
 The structure monitored is formed by a clamped-free beam constructed by gluing four thin beams of Lexan together, 2.4 mm x 24 mm x 240 mm each one, to emulate a damage propagation that is described further on.
 Two steel masses are affixed at the free boundary and interact with a magnet, generating a nonlinear behavior in the system response, even in the reference condition due to added magnetic potential.

 <img src="setup.jpg " width="80%">